Australia Travel Guide

 Wildlife lovers will delight at meeting wallabies, wombats, possums and of course the famous kangaroo.
 Another well know antipodean animal unique to this part of the world is the Tasmanian devil which is actually type of hyena.
 Hiring a car which is a popular way to get around - the surf and sun run from Sydney to Cairns takes in 2864km of beaches, national parks, theme parks and surfing and can be completed in a few weeks.

 Another popular run the Great Ocean road in Victoria loops and curls along Victoria's coastline with surf beaches and golden sands on one side and dense rainforests on the other.
 Sydney offers great nightlife and culture including concerts at the iconic Opera House and a fireworks spectacular centred on the landmark harbour bridge.
 Perth is know for its great pubs, bars and restaurants and foodies will love getting stuck in at the Melbourne's internationally renowned food and wine festival held each Feb and March.
 Wine is one of Australia's great exports and vineyards can be found in a number of regions.
 In New South Wales for example the Hunter Valley is the oldest wine region in Australia where Shiraz, Semillon and Cabernet Sauvignon vines have been grown since the early 1800's.

-- If you would like to explore the country at your own pace and you have the finances to be able to do so, then a great way to do so is by taking advantage of cheap car rental options available.
-This is a good idea especially if you are planning on travelling long distances between major cities, or if you are staying in one place for a period of time and wish to explore the surrounding area in greater depth than you would be able to on foot or via public transport.
+- If you would like to explore the country at your own pace another great way to travel is by renting a campervan.
+This is a good idea especially if you are planning on travelling long distances between major cities, or if you are staying in one place for a period of time and wish to explore the surrounding area in greater depth than you would be able to on public transport.